We independently research, test, and recommend the best products; you can learn more about our review process here.

 This really juggles your lures around and can move them into different compartments.

-It’s also difficult to reach over and pull the lid back up to put it on when you’re in the kayak.
+It’s also difficult to reach over and pull the lid back up to put it on when you’re in a yak.

 One thrifty angler recommends using a piece of string or small rope to tie the lid to the base, so it only opens to around 90 degrees rather than all the way.